woundeddonkey/cityofadelaide/README.md

 - **State Management**: Use React hooks for state management
 - **Amplify Schema**: Keep data models in the schema definition file
 - **LLM Architecture**: Use the flexible LLM abstraction layer for document processing
+- **Document Testing**: Use the test verification framework to ensure document extraction remains accurate over time

 ### 3.2 Coding Standards